aflalahmad/terraform-hub-and-spoke/Hub/README.md

 # Centralized Services and Networking Overview
 The Hub Resource Group contains resources that provide centralized services and networking for the entire infrastructure, acting as a central point for connectivity and security management.

+## Prerequisites

+Before running this Terraform configuration, ensure you have the following prerequisites:
+- Terraform installed on your local machine.
+- Azure CLI installed and authenticated.
+- Proper access permissions to create resources in the Azure subscription.

+## Configuration details
 # Integration and Communication Between Spokes
 - 1.Create the Resource Group: Set up a resource group for the hub to house all centralized services and networking resources.